fayisrazalvs/Blynk-Robot-Arm/README.md

 # Blynk-Robot-Arm

-This project is about developing a cheap DIY robotic arm model using the ESP8266 Module and Blynk application
+This project is about developing a cheap DIY robotic arm model using the Node MCU Module and Blynk application

 ## Required Materials